MVTN: Multi-View Transformation Network for 3D Shape Recognition

-where the MVTN network $\mathbf{G}$ can be any network that uses encoded 3D shape features to predict optimal views.
-Since the goal of this network is to only predict the views and not classify objects (as opposed to the multi-view network $\mathbf{C}$), the architecture is designed to be simple and light-weight.
-As such, we use a simple point encoder (\eg shared MLP) $\mathbf{H} \in \mathbb{R}^{P \times 3} \rightarrow{\mathbb{R}^{b}}$ that processes a subset of $P$ points from $\mathbf{S}_n$ and produces shape features of size $b$ fed into MVTN $\mathbf{G}$ To simplify the pipeline, the MVTN $\mathbf{G}$ network itself can be an MLP too.
-It takes the global shape features extracted by the point encoder $\mathbf{H}$ and predicts the scene parameters $\mathbf{u}_n$ suitable for shape $\mathbf{S}_n$.
-To ensure that the predicted parameters $\mathbf{u}_n$ correspond to realistic images, we bound the output of MVTN with $\text{tanh}(\cdot)$ scaled to $\pm\mathbf{u}_{\text{bound}}$.
-We refer to this version of MVTN as \textit{direct-MVTN}.
+Here, $\mathbf{G}$ encodes a 3D shape to predict its optimal view-points for the task-specific multi-view network $\mathbf{C}$.
+Since the goal of $\mathbf{G}$ is only to predict view-points and not classify objects (as opposed to $\mathbf{C}$), its architecture is designed to be simple and light-weight.
+As such, we use a simple point encoder (\eg shared MLP as in PointNet \cite{pointnet}) that processes $P$ points from $\mathbf{S}$ and produces coarse shape features of dimension $b$.
+Then, a shallow MLP regresses the scene parameters $\mathbf{u}_n$ from the global shape features.
+To force the predicted parameters $\mathbf{u}$ to be within a permissible range $\pm\mathbf{u}_{\text{bound}}$, we use a hyperbolic tangent function scaled by $\mathbf{u}_{\text{bound}}$.

-\mysection{Predicting Offsets with MVTN} We notice that predicting absolute camera poses results in obvious similarities in the views (see \figLabel{\ref{fig:views-types}} - direct-MVTN).
-Such lack of diversity inevitably leads to overfitting the multi-view network $\mathbf{C}$, which deteriorates accuracy for a larger number of views $M$.
-To circumvent such bias, we adopt a coarse-to-fine approach, where the MVTN $\mathbf{G}$ predicts the relative offsets \wrt initial parameters $\mathbf{u}_0$ instead of directly predicting the camera poses.
-The shape features $\mathbf{H}(\mathbf{S}_n)$ are concatenated with $\mathbf{u}_0$ and passed to MVTN's MLP network $\mathbf{G}$ to predict the offsets to $\mathbf{u}_0$.
-The final overall loss is as follows:

-These offsets are learned end-to-end in the fully differentiable pipeline depicted in \figLabel{\ref{fig:pipeline}}, along with the task-specific multi-view network.
-We regress the rendering parameters $\mathbf{u}_n$ on top of circular and spherical configurations $\mathbf{u}_0$ commonly used in multi-view classification pipelines~\cite{mvcnn,mvrotationnet,mvviewgcn}.
-We refer to these learnable variants as \textit{circular-MVTN} and \textit{spherical-MVTN}, respectively.
-Please refer to \figLabel{\ref{fig:views-types}} for visualizations of these view configurations.
+\mysection{MVTN for 3D Shape Classification} To train MVTN for 3D shape classification, we define a cross-entropy loss in \eqLabel{\ref{eq:mvt-objective}}, yet other losses and regularizers can be used here as well.
+The multi-view network ($\mathbf{C}$) and the MVTN ($\mathbf{G}$) are trained jointly on the same loss.
+One merit of our multi-view pipeline is its ability to seamlessly handle 3D point clouds, which is absent in previous multi-view methods.
+When $\mathbf{S}$ is a 3D point cloud, we simply define $\mathbf{R}$ as a differentiable point cloud renderer.